 The two-year master’s programme in Electromagnetics, Fusion and Space Engineering incorporates a strong foundation in electrical engineering with an understanding of electromagnetic fields and how they interact with matter.

-Electromagnetics, Fusion and Space Engineering at KTH
+Electromagnetics, Fusion, and Space Engineering at KTH

 Electromagnetic fields are the basis of telecommunications.
-They are employed, for example, to transmit high-speed data through optic fibres or mobile wireless systems.
+They are employed, for example, to transmit high-speed data through optic fibers or mobile wireless systems.
 Additionally, electromagnetic fields are transmitted from objects in the universe, such as stars, and they provide key information to help us understand the universe.
 Furthermore, a fundamental understanding of plasma is needed for controlling and generating fusion energy, the same source that powers the Sun, and which promises to power the Earth in the near future.

 With these objectives in mind, our programme is built around four distinct areas of focus: